ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

             .to("enriched-trafficEventsOutput");
 ```

-Resulting in a new `KStream` with enriched TrafficEvents.
+Resulting in a new `KStream` with enriched `TrafficEvent`s.

 The `.stream(String topic, Consumed<K,V> consumed)` will consume all entries from a topic and transform these into a stream.
-Mapping these to topic records with a Key and a Value.
+Mapping these to topic records with a key and a value.
-In our case the key is just a String, while the body of the topic will be a JSON message which gets converted into a `TrafficEvent`.
+In our case the key is just a string, while the body of the topic will be a JSON message which gets converted into a `TrafficEvent`.

 With `join()`, full definition: